10:30am — 5:00pm

-Working collaboratively with local charities, businesses and organisations we will bring together our community to connect and enjoy nature.
 One Garden Brighton supports the local community to build skills and inspire sustainable change.
+We are a space for local people to connect and enjoy nature.
 We welcome community groups to use the gardens and historic buildings for their events and workshops, as well as utilising our expert teams to learn more about the benefits of being in a green space.